wshanshan/wshanshan.github.io/_posts/2017-08-01-Chicago-Daycare.markdown

 {% include figure image_path="/assets/images/chicagoDaycares/scatterplot_locations.png" alt="Chicago daycare locations" %}{: .align-center}

 Why is it happening?
-Maybe people living in central and north sides don't like the idea of opening daycares in their homes.
-Maybe there are less apartment/houses in those areas appropriate for home daycares.
-Maybe people in these communities generally prefer daycare centers, so there is not enough demand for home-based daycares.
-Maybe it's a mix of all above.
+Maybe people living in central and north sides don't like the idea of opening daycares in their homes?
+Maybe there are less apartment/houses in those areas appropriate for home daycares?
+Maybe people in these communities generally prefer daycare centers, so there is not enough demand for home-based daycares?
+It's probably a mix of all.

 The consequence is apparent.
 In the communities where only big centers prevail, providers are relatively farther away from each other because of their large capacities, leaving patches of 'empty' space on the map.